Senado-09/Senado-09/README.md

-Web Developer | Technical Writer
+Software Engineer | Technical Writer

-As a passionate Full Stack Web Developer specialized in Front-end, I specialize in crafting intuitive, responsive, and visually appealing websites that enhance user experiences.
+As a passionate Full Stack Developer specialized in Front-end, I specialize in crafting intuitive, responsive, and visually appealing websites that enhance user experiences.
 With a deep understanding of HTML, CSS, JavaScript, and popular frameworks like React Js, Django.
 I bring designs to life, ensuring seamless performance across all devices.

 My technical expertise is complemented by my skills as a Technical Writer.
 I excel in translating complex technical concepts into clear, concise, and user-friendly documentation.